ddev/ddev/docs/users/cli-usage.md

 ### Importing a database

-The `ddev import-db` command is provided for importing the MySQL database for a project.
+The `ddev import-db` command is provided for importing the database for a project.
 Running this command will provide a prompt for you to specify the location of your database import.
 By default `ddev import-db` empties the default "db" database and then loads the provided dumpfile.
+Most people use it with command flags, like `ddev import-db --src=.tarballs/db.sql.gz` but it can also prompt for the location of the dumpfile if you just use `ddev import-db`:

 ```bash
 ddev import-db